Libbya-crick/Libby-Lab-Website-2/papers/index.md

 ---
 # {% include icon.html icon="fa-solid fa-people-arrows" %} Papers

-Our list of publications (and preprints!) is always growing so to make it easier we have made a list for you below:

 {% include section.html %}

 ## Highlighted Papers

+Our list of publications (and preprints!) is always growing so to make it easier we have made a list of highlights below

 {% include citation.html lookup="doi:10.1242/dev.204591" style="rich" %}